mireya007/e2e-Enhance/e2e-Enhance/README.md

 0) Navigate to the project directory folder

-1) run in the terminal: npm install to install all the packages in package json.
+1) run in the terminal: npm install to install all the packages in package.json.

 2) open the GUI with : npx cypress open